-Tyga, Kylie Jenner Split: Rapper Partying With Chris Brown To Get Over ‘KUWTK’ Heartbreak?
+Tyga, Kylie Jenner Split: Rapper Partying With Chris Brown To Get Over Rumored Heartbreak?

 The duo spent more than two years together, and while Tyga and Kylie are very much known to take a break from one another every now and then, their most recent split was said to have been the real deal, XXL Mag reports.
 It doesn’t look like they’ll be getting back together.

-With that in mind, Chris Brown has shown his support for Tyga by letting him know that he shouldn’t dwell over the split.
+With that in mind, Chris Brown has shown his support for Tyga by letting him know that he shouldn’t dwell over the rumored split.

 According to Hollywood Life, Chris proposed an offer to Tyga that’s filled with booze, partying, and sexy women on his tour, which Brown supposedly thinks is exactly what the father-of-one needs to clear his mind from the breakup fiasco with Kylie.